vcccaat/recipe-app/documents/discovery-and-planning.md

 ## Value Propositions

-- Make a quality meal quickly and easily
-Provide step-by-step instructions visually
+Facipe enriches people's life by providing high-quality recipes that make the most of their limited time and ingredients.
+Facipe tells users the possible dishes they can make in a given amount of time.
+Users can know how to save money and prevent wasting food by entering what they have as ingredients.
+By providing step-by-step instructions visually, Facipe helps users cook better.

 ## Scenarios

 Jason is a final-year student enjoy cooking in his own place but he has a tight time schedule this semester.
 He have a meeting sheduled at 8pm, and he would like to make a quick dinner using some existing ingrediants in the fridge, preferably can be finished under 15min.
 He opens a recipe app and want to search for an idea.

 Amy is a food-science student at Cornell University and she loves to explore new recipes.
-She cooks nearly everyday, and she cares about the nutrition and the taste of the meal.
-She genuinely hopes that there would be one recipe app can meet all her goals.
+She cooks nearly everyday, and she cares about the taste of the meal.
+She genuinely hopes that there would be one recipe app that can meet all her goals.

 ## Persona